Toyota Sequoia: Third generation (XK80; 2022)

 The third-generation Sequoia was unveiled on January 25, 2022, for the 2023 model year.
 Production began on September 21, 2022, and sales began in October 2022.
-The production was moved to the San Antonio plant, built alongside the XK70 series Tundra due to the Indiana facility preparing to build two upcoming 8-seat passenger SUVs that will feature hybrid powertrains.
+The production was moved to the San Antonio plant, built alongside the XK70 series Tundra due to the Indiana facility preparing to build two upcoming 8-seat passenger SUVs, the Toyota Grand Highlander and Lexus TX.

 It is built on the body-on-frame GA-F platform.
 Like the first generation, this generation uses a solid rear axle instead of independent setup from the previous generation.
 A hybrid 3.4-liter V35A-FTS twin-turbo V6 engine (marketed as "i-Force Max") is standard across the lineup, producing 437 hp and 583 lbft of torque, with the 5.7-liter 3UR-FE V8 unit being discontinued.

 The third-generation Sequoia is available in five trim levels, four of which are carried over from the previous generation: SR5, Limited, Platinum, and TRD Pro, as well as the flagship Capstone luxury-oriented trim.
 Towing capacity is rated at 9300–9520 lb, depending on the trim level.
 Depending on trims, the Sequoia is available with either a seven or eight passenger seating, with either a split bench or dual captain's chairs in the second row.